openmetalio/openmetal-docs/docs/tutorials/install-barbican.md

 ## Step 2 - Reconfigure kolla-ansible

-Whenever calling `kolla-ansible` you will want to note these 2 important files:
+Whenever calling `kolla-ansible` you will want to note the Kolla Ansible inventory and globals files:

-- Kolla Ansible Inventory: `/etc/fm-deploy/kolla-ansible-inventory`
+- Kolla Ansible Inventory: `/opt/kolla-ansible-cli/inventory.yml`
 - Kolla Ansible Main Configuration: `/etc/kolla/globals.yml`

 Once you have ensured that your configuration and inventory are there you will